Jack Sparrow: Characterization

-According to writer Giles Milton, Jack Sparrow was inspired by the seventeenth-century English pirate Jack Ward.
+In addition to the trickster element, Jack Sparrow was also based on Long John Silver as portrayed in the 1950 Disney Treasure Island adaptation.
+One thing Elliott and Rossio took from their experience on Treasure Planet, was the simple premise of, "Is Long John Silver a delightful Falstaffian character or a contemptible villain?"
+That idea was something they carried into Jack Sparrow.
+In an article, The Guardian noted that "Nowadays all pirates (though not Somali pirates, interestingly) are in some sense a version of Long John Silver, even when they have got two legs – think of Captain Jack Sparrow."
+In the 2010s, various Turkish newspapers and websites popularised an unverified hypothesis put forth in the monthly Derin Tarih by writer Giles Milton that suggested that Jack Sparrow was inspired by the seventeenth-century English pirate John "Jack" Ward, an idea that was also covered by BBC History Magazine in 2020.

 Reception and impact on pop culture

 When Dead Man's Chest grossed over $1 billion worldwide, Ian Nathan attributed this to Sparrow's popularity: "Pirates, the franchise, only had to turn up.
 There was a powerful holdover from the cheeky delights of its debut, something we hadn't felt since the Clone Wars called it a day."
 Empire in 2006 declared Depp's performance the seventy-fourth "thing that rocked our world" and later named him the eighth greatest movie character of all time.
 In 2015, a new poll of the 100 greatest film characters of all time placed him as the fourteenth greatest.
 A survey of more than 3,000 people showed Jack Sparrow was the most popular Halloween costume of 2006, and a 2007 poll held by the Internet Movie Database showed Sparrow to be the second most popular live action hero after Indiana Jones.
 In a 2007 Pearl & Dean poll, Jack Sparrow was listed as Depp's most popular performance.